-The Company deferred the payment of the 2019/2010 administration fees for a number of tenements associated with the Ambodilafa and Tratramarina projects.
-The Bureau du Cadaste Miner de Madagascar advised tenement holders that it would not cancel any tenements that renewal fees became in arrears as a result of the failure of the government to grant, renew or transform tenements.
+The Company deferred the payment of the 2019/2020 administration fees for a number of tenements associated with the Ambodilafa and Tratramarina projects.
+The Bureau du Cadastre Miner de Madagascar advised tenement holders that it would not cancel any tenements that renewal fees became in arrears as a result of the failure of the government to grant, renew or transform tenements.
 The decision by the Company was consistent with other miners and explorers who have demanded the government address the shortcomings of previous administrations.

 The Company has sighted BCMM approved renewals and transformation of its tenements.
-The documents are now awaiting ministerial seal which is expected during the course of 2019.
+The documents are now awaiting ministerial seal which is expected during the course of 2020.
 On receipt of renewals the Company will pay the BCMM approximately A\$70,000 in administration fees plus penalties.
+The Company has accrued the 2019 administration fees outstanding as at 31 December 2019.

-Note 22 Financial obligations of the Company and its controlled entity Universal Exploration Madagascar sarl
+Note 26 Financial obligations of the Company and its controlled entity Universal Exploration Madagascar sarl